 Volunteer Canada provides national leadership and expertise on volunteerism in Canada.
 We aim to increase the participation, quality and diversity of volunteer experiences in Canada in order to help build healthy and resilient communities.
-Since 1977, we have worked closely with the following collaborators in order to achieve our mission to provide leadership in strengthening citizen engagement and to serve as a catalyst for voluntary action.
+Since 1977, we have worked closely with the following collaborators in order to achieve our mission.